 or a laminator

-and easy laminating sheets
+and laminating sheets

 Related: Kids’ Books That Teach Important Life Lessons

-2. Make it a Habit to Write “Thank You” Cards and Notes.
+2. Make it a Habit to Write “Thank You” Cards and Notes:

 - Encourage children to write thank-you notes and cards for those who do nice things for them.
-Making and sending thank you cards is a fun way to thank loved ones for their generosity and love and help children cultivate a sense of gratitude.
+Making and sending thank you cards is a fun way to thank loved ones for their generosity and love, and help children cultivate a sense of gratitude.

-3. Make a Gratitude Wall or Dry Erase Board.
+3. Make a Gratitude Wall or Dry Erase Board:

-- Or, print out this free thankful dry-erase board from Bren Did to hang on the wall in a prominent place in your home or classroom.
+- Or, print out this free, thankful dry-erase board from Bren Did to hang on the wall in a prominent place in your home or classroom.
 We have ours in the dining room and use it to share what we are grateful for at dinner each night.

 - Next, invite children to draw their answers onto the “I am Grateful” gratitude journal page!

-5. Go on a Gratitude Scavenger Hunt or Thankful Nature Walk.
+5. Go on a Gratitude Scavenger Hunt or Thankful Nature Walk:

 - Invite children to go on a gratitude scavenger hunt!
 Simple Acres has a free printable for a gratitude scavenger hunt that you can print and share with your children at home or in the classroom.
 Find the link to download and print HERE.